georgealexakis/ros-joystick/README.md

 Or

-* Build the Application for different devices using Apache Cordova, Adode Phonegab or Electron with the files in [/hybrid](https://github.com/georgealexakis/ros-joystick/tree/master/hybrid) folder.
+* Build the Hybrid Applications for different devices using Apache Cordova, Adode Phonegab (mobile devices) with the files in [/hybrid](https://github.com/georgealexakis/ros-joystick/tree/master/hybrid) folder or use Electron (desktop applications).

 ## Screenshots